Graphical X Splatting (GraphiXS): A Graphical Model for 4D Gaussian Splatting under Uncertainty: Experiments

 \section{Experiments}

-\paragraph{Dataset} To evaluate GraphiXS, we need to mimic different types of data uncertainty, which requires the original dataset to have enough cameras, views with good coverage, sufficiently high frequency, \etc. Based on the criteria, we choose the Neural 3D Video (N3DV) dataset \cite{li2022neural}.
-Following prior work \cite{wang2025freetimegs, lee2024fully, wu20244d, yang2023gs4d}, we down-sample all videos to 1352×1014 for both training and evaluation.
-We consistently hold out the first camera as the test view across all experimental settings.
-We evaluate reconstruction quality on this view over a duration of 300 consecutive frames at 30 FPS.
+\paragraph{Datasets} To evaluate GraphiXS, we need to mimic different types of data uncertainty, which requires the original dataset to have enough cameras, views with good coverage, sufficiently high frequency, \etc. Based on the criteria, we choose the Neural 3D Video (N3DV)~\cite{li2022neural} and Google Immersive (GI)~\cite{broxton2020immersive} datasets.
+Following prior work~\cite{wang2025freetimegs, lee2024fully, wu20244d, yang2023gs4d}, we down-sample all N3DV videos to a resolution of 1352×1014 for both training and evaluation.
+We consistently hold out the first camera as the test view across all experimental settings and evaluate reconstruction quality on this view over 300 consecutive frames at 30 FPS.
+Details regarding the GI dataset and additional results are provided in the supplementary material.

 \paragraph{Metrics} We use PSNR (Peak Signal-to-Noise Ratio), DSSIM (Dissimilarity Structural Similarity Index Measure), and LPIPS (Learned Perceptual Image Patch Similarity)~\cite{zhang2018unreasonable}.
 For LPIPS, we report results computed using AlexNet.
 DSSIM is derived from the multi-scale structural similarity (MS-SSIM) index by converting similarity to a dissimilarity measure and scaled by a factor of 0.5.
+In all tables, green and yellow denote the best and second-best scores, respectively.

-\paragraph{Baseline Methods} We choose a representative set of state-of-the-art methods as baselines including 4DGS-1~\cite{yang2023gs4d}, 4DGS-2~\cite{wu20244d}, Ex4DGS \cite{lee2024fully}, and FreeTimeGS \cite{wang2025freetimegs}.
-We use their official open-source implementations when available, otherwise our own implementation (for FreeTimeGS \cite{wang2025freetimegs}).
+\paragraph{Baseline Methods} We choose a representative set of state-of-the-art methods as baselines including 4DGS-1~\cite{yang2023gs4d}, 4DGS-2~\cite{wu20244d}, Ex4DGS~\cite{lee2024fully}, and FreeTimeGS~\cite{wang2025freetimegs}.
+We use their official open-source implementations when available, otherwise our own implementation (for FreeTimeGS~\cite{wang2025freetimegs}).
 For fair comparison, we train all models from scratch and run them 3 times and report the average.
 We color the best and second best results in green and yellow respectively.
-We only report results for the whole dataset in the main paper and include more detailed results and analysis in the SM.
+We report averaged metrics across scenes in the main paper and provide detailed results and analysis in the supplementary material.

 \paragraph{Uncertainty Settings} We design several settings for multiple types of commonly seen data uncertainty.
 Standard Setting uses exactly the same setting as the baseline methods, regarded as without any data uncertainty.
 Sparse Views represents missing cameras.
 Sparse Frames represents only low frequency cameras are used.
 Unsynchronized Cameras represents a group of cameras which are not synchronized.
 Faulty Cameras represents a system with random camera malfunctions.
 Together these settings cover a wide range of possible scenarios where data uncertainty is induced into the data.